 How to Maximise itTheoretically, with the home I have used as an example in this post, you could earn over $4000 per week if you maximised every option.
 Remember, this is theoretical, not guaranteed.
 Also you need to check insurance, council regulations and so on before embarking on any ideas.

-Live in one room and rent the restLong term tenants net you $950 or if it was fully booked on AirBnB, each room individually and the unit separate you could get over $3,500 a week, more during events like Summernats or when Parliament is sitting.
+1. Live in one room and rent the restLong term tenants net you $950 or if it was fully booked on Airbnb, each room individually and the unit separate you could get over $3,500 a week, more during events like Summernats or when Parliament is sitting.
 (Based on current rates in the area and what I have previously rented rooms for.)

 2. Run workshopsIf you have skills in any area you can fit up to 15 people in the front lounge room to run workshops on anything such as social media, marketing, blogging, photography or 5 – 10 if you wanted to do crafts, cooking, singing, instruments, tuition etc. At $50 per person you could easily make $750+ per week doing 1 workshop a week.

-Rent the pool to a swim/aerobics instructor – they can pay you a flat fee for use, it can be accessed via the side of the house so they do not need to disturb you.
+3. Rent the pool to a swim/aerobics instructorThis can be trickier and needs specific legalalities to be adhered to.
+They can pay you a flat fee for use and it can be accessed via the side of the house so they do not need to disturb you.
 Set up a contract with times it can be used, terms and conditions plus insurance details.
 From my research, most charge $60+ for 30minutes of at home lessons for up to 4 children.
 Check with council regulations if this was an option you went for anywhere though.
 If you asked for $10 per hour or $10 per session and they did 10 hours or sessions a week that is $100 minimum.

-Rent the driveway – With this house, there is ample space for a caravan in the driveway or boat in the carport, along with parking across the front.
-The most cars we had parked here was 10 (driveway and front lawn, so completely on the property.
+3. Rent the drivewayWith this house, there is ample space for a caravan in the driveway or boat in the carport, along with parking across the front.
+The highest number of cars we had parked here was 10 (driveway and front lawn, so completely on the property.
 You could make from $40 per week for renting some of the driveway or carport the space for storage for a boat or caravan.

 Of course, the simplest option is to live in the granny flat, rent out the house and let it pay for itself without much effort at all.

-How have you made money from a home?
+w have you made money from a home?